 Because of this, our readers want the character to act.
-The problem should be defined and the character should be interesting, so that readers want and need to find out what happens next.
+The problem should be defined and the character should be interesting so that readers want and need to find out what happens next.
 Leaving the story would make them feel uneasy.

-The Protagonist.
 A good protagonist is one who wants something (story goal), and sets out to get it.
 We need a proactive character in this role.
 A passive character will kill your story.
 A great protagonist makes decisions and chooses to act.
 These decisions and actions influence your story.
 John Gardner says, ‘Failure to recognise that the central character must act, not simply be acted upon, is the single most common mistake in the fiction of beginners.’

-Why Are These Four Characters Important?
+Why Are These Four Main Characters Important?

-As literary devices, they force us to show and not tell.
+As literary devices, the main characters force us to show and not tell.
 The nature of the relationship between the protagonist and the other three leads to tangible interactions.

 There will be other characters in your book, but they will be easier for your protagonist to deal with in a perfunctory manner.
 Too much of this type of interaction makes the character unsympathetic and boring.

-So you have a plot when:
+So, you have a plot when:

-Taken by somebody (your antagonist)
+Taken by somebody (your antagonist),

 Has a negative impact on somebody else (your protagonist).